The Ultimate Guide to Volunteering in Cambodia

 In actuality, many of these “orphans” actually have both parents alive and well in the world.
 According to The New York Times, this practice does little to no good for the children or the local community.

-Travelers who want to help people while they’re visiting Cambodia should search for non-profit organizations with clear ethical standards.
+Travelers who want to help people while they’re visiting Cambodia should search for non-profit organizations with clear ethical standards where they are able to work alongside local staff, and not instead of them.
 They should also only work with those charities who help their target communities with upward mobility for the long haul.
-For instance, choosing to volunteer with organizations which promote community projects and growth, with a sustainable plan, can be a great choice.
+For instance, choosing to volunteer with organizations which promote community development projects and growth, with a sustainable plan, can be a great choice.

 Working to help animals in Cambodia provides unique opportunities.
 For one, travelers will get to see exotic species in their natural habitat, an experience few people can claim.
 For another, they can discover and learn about ideal ways for humans and animals to live together.
 These are lessons that animal lovers can take home with them and apply.

 One of the main animals of concern in Cambodia is elephants.
 Their natural habitat is shrinking, which is a big problem for these creatures because they tend to roam widely in herds.
 In response, many organizations are working to improve this situation and protect elephants in Southeast Asia.

 Bears, Monkeys, and More.

 Elephants aren’t the only endangered species in Cambodia.
 Others include sun bears, various species of gibbons, wild water buffalo, the Irawaddy dolphin, and many more.
 Often, volunteer opportunities will include working alongside local staff and caring for rescued animals or helping to restore animal habitats (including planting and tending trees or building enclosures).

 In the cities, volunteering for animal welfare organizations means helping stray or abandoned cats and dogs.

 Responsible Animal Volunteering.
 There are a few factors to keep in mind when searching for trusted animal welfare organizations.